youssefelfeky1/youssefelfeky1/README.md

 - 📫 How to reach me **youssefelfeky83@gmail.com**

+<h3>💻 Focused on Modern Development Practices</h3>
+My current focus is on mastering modern development practices, including:

+- Jetpack Compose: A modern, reactive UI toolkit for building native Android apps in Kotlin.
+- Clean Architecture: A software design pattern that separates the concerns of an app into distinct layers, making it easier to maintain and test.

 <h3>📈 Learning and Growing</h3>
 Continuous learning is a top priority for me, and I have plans to delve into Flutter and Dart in the near future.